Nas-matutto/e-commerce_calculator/src/data/post/10-steps-to-launch-an-ecommerce-product.md

 ## 5. Price It Right (No Guessing)

-I've written a whole piece about how to price your product correctly when launching, and you can read it [here](https://www.sellingwithnas.com/how-much-to-charge-for-your-ecommerce-products).
+I've written a whole piece about how to price your product correctly when launching, and you can read it <a href="https://www.sellingwithnas.com/how-much-to-charge-for-your-ecommerce-products" target="_blank" rel="noopener noreferrer">here</a>.

 I won't repeat it too much, but to put it simply, start with your product cost, add the extra costs you will incur (such as shipping, storing, VAT and more), and try to predict how much it will cost you to acquire customers.
 Add it all up, add a margin for extra costs, and then your ideal margin to keep operating and growing.